mixelpixel/CRUDe_blog/README.md

      On config/application.rb forcing your application to not access the DB or load models when precompiling your assets.

-  5. You can copy Devise views (for customization) to your app by running:          # <---- OH.
+  5. You can copy Devise views (for customization) to your app by running:          # <---- TO DO

        rails g devise:views